 Taylor Swift has been dubbed the "World's Highest-Paid Celebrity" by Forbes in 2019.
 Swift, now 30, has an estimated net worth of $360 million.
 Her star keeps rising, too: She's the subject of the new Netflix documentary "Miss Americana," which follows the singer-songwriter's life and career over the course of several years.

 Getting there took a lot of hard work and smart decisions, and some risks, too.
 At least one gamble was based on understanding her worth.
 In 2014, in a well-publicized move, she pulled almost all her music from the streaming platform Spotify.

 "Piracy, file sharing and streaming have shrunk the numbers of paid album sales drastically, and every artist has handled this blow differently," Swift wrote in a Wall Street Journal op-ed that year.
 "Music is art, and art is important and rare.
 Important, rare things are valuable.
 Valuable things should be paid for."

 The singer-songwriter continued: "It's my opinion that music should not be free, and my prediction is that individual artists and their labels will someday decide what an album's price point is.
 I hope they don't underestimate themselves or undervalue their art."

-Recognizing your own value at work can help you, too.
+Recognizing your own value at work can help you, too, even if you're not in the music industry.
 Among other things, it can inspire you to ask for a raise.